 Though everything you need is just steps away from Columbia's residence halls and campus buildings, Chicago's comprehensive public transportation system provides easy access to all of the city's culturally rich, diverse, and inspiring neighborhoods:

 Wicker Park: This northwest neighborhood is a hotspot for musicians, foodies and artists.
 Known for its independent businesses, art shops, restaurants and venues, there's always something to do in this young, vibrant community.

 Old Town: A historic and beautiful neighborhood just north of downtown, Old Town is home to Second City, the internationally known comedy club that launched the careers of Tina Fey, Billy Murray, Steve Carrell, Stephen Colbert and, most recently, Columbia's own Aidy Bryant.
 Columbia's Comedy Studies program partners with the Second City.

 Pilsen: Located in Chicago's lower west side, Pilsen is a cultural gem.
 Within its borders is one of Chicago's largest art districts—which includes the National Museum of Mexican Art—as well as many Mexican bakeries, restaurants and grocery stores.

 Bridgeport: Located south of Columbia, Bridgeport is one of the most ethnically diverse neighborhoods in the city of Chicago.
-Some of the highlights include U.S. Cellular Field (where the Chicago White Sox play), a variety of ethnic restaurants and the new Bridgeport Art Center, home to design studios, an event venue and gallery space.
+Some of the highlights include Guaranteed Rate Field (where the Chicago White Sox play), a variety of ethnic restaurants, and the new Bridgeport Art Center, home to design studios, an event venue, and gallery space.